alvi-n/TaoTheWearableDigitalPet/README.md

 ## What It Does
-- Two animated apple-seed eyes are Tao's entire face
+- Two animated eyes are Tao's entire face
-  - (Táo means apple in Vietnamese🍎)
-  - `eyes.h` computes each eye as a 10-point polygon and changes its scale, spacing, and rotation toward a specifc shape at ~30fps for smooth transitions
-- An LSM6DSL accelerometer notes any change in motion in real time
-  - `mood.h` reads the change in acceleration magnitude between frames and sorts it into still / moving / shake states
+- An LSM6DSL accelerometer notes any change in motion in real time -The accelerometer reads the change in acceleration magnitude between frames and sorts it into still / moving / shake states
   - This is very similar to how your phone can detect if your screen is turned so you could watch videos fullscreen
 - A haptic motor creates different unique haptic patterns depending on what Tao is going through
 - Uses an ESP32-S3 development board to make power management easier